-Messe München's 17 halls provide 180.000 m² of exhibition space, and Germany's largest outdoor grounds, covering an area of 360,000 m².
+The Munich exhibition grounds provide 18 halls with 200,000 m² of exhibition space, and Germany's largest outdoor grounds, covering an area of 425,000 m².
 The grounds in München-Riem were inaugurated in 1998 to relieve the trade fair halls at Munich's Theresienhöhe.
 The State of Bavaria, which holds a stake in Messe München International representing 49.9% of the shares, contributed approximately 325 million Euros toward construction costs, which totalled around 1.3 billion Euros.

 Trade fairs of international relevance